- Cutting business costs is possible with careful planning.

 In addition to reviewing existing contracts, Palmer recommended finding free resources, such as social media and business networking websites.
 A strong social media presence can be a powerful marketing and advertising tool, helping to get your business's name out there and attract new customers.

 Payroll is one of your significant expenses.
 If your staffers are in the wrong positions or aren't doing their share, you're losing money.

-"Before you jump to hire, make sure you are thoroughly reviewing the day-to-day workload of your staff," said Shaw.
-"Make sure the right people are in the right seat pulling their weight.
+"Before you jump to hire, make sure you are thoroughly reviewing the day-to-day workload of your staff," Shaw said.
+"Make sure the right people are in the right seat, pulling their weight.
 Sometimes changes are required that can prolong the necessity to hire the next person too early."

-"Forecasting sales ensures you have enough staff but also that you are not overstaffed and thus increasing your labor," said Andrew Diamond, president of Angry Crab Shack.
+"Forecasting sales ensures you have enough staff but also that you are not overstaffed and thus increasing your labor," added Andrew Diamond, president of Angry Crab Shack.

-It's also important to stay up-to-date on best practices so you can prepare for possible wage increases.
-"Stay current on any new laws or wage increases in the coming future so you have a plan on how to deal with the increase in your payroll," Diamond added.
+It's also important to stay up to date on best practices so you can prepare for possible wage increases.
+"Stay current on any new laws or wage increases in the coming future so you have a plan on how to deal with the increase in your payroll," Diamond said.

 4. Adopt virtual technology.